max-block/solana-examples/01__state/README.md

 # Manage state in a Solana on-chain program
 It's a counter program.
 Each user has his own counter.
 There is one settings account which only admin can manage.

+_Topics:_
+- Basics about Solana programming model
+- Serialization and deserialization instruction_data and state in Rust using `borsh`
+- Serialization and deserialization instruction_data and state on the client side using `buffer-layout`
+- Unit and functional test for on-chain Solana programs
+- Client for on-chain Solana programs using `@solana/web3.js`
+- Program Derived Addresses
+- Create accounts inside on-chain programs

+YouTube link (in Russian): *work in progress*

 ### Instruction
 ```rust
 pub enum CounterInstruction {